kubeshop/botkube-docs/docs/installation/webhook/index.md

 sidebar_position: 7
 ---

-## Install BotKube Backend in Kubernetes cluster
+## Install Botkube Backend in Kubernetes cluster

-BotKube can be integrated with external apps via Webhooks.
+Botkube can be integrated with external apps via Webhooks.
 A webhook is essentially a POST request sent to a callback URL.
-So you can configure BotKube to send events on specified URL.
+So you can configure Botkube to send events on specified URL.

-- We use [Helm](https://helm.sh/) to install BotKube in Kubernetes.
+- We use [Helm](https://helm.sh/) to install Botkube in Kubernetes.
 Follow [this](https://docs.helm.sh/using_helm/#installing-helm) guide to install helm if you don't have it installed already.
 - Add **botkube** chart repository:

   ```bash